Srečko Katanec: Managerial career

 On 31 December 2012, he accepted the offer from the Football Association of Slovenia to become the manager of Slovenia for the second time, and was officially appointed on 4 January 2013.
 He resigned in October 2017 after failing to qualify for the 2018 FIFA World Cup.

 On 4 September 2018, Katanec was appointed as head coach of the Iraq on a three-year contract.
 His first major competition was the 2019 AFC Asian Cup, where he managed to achieve what he had failed with Slovenia and the United Arab Emirates, by reaching the knockout stages in a major tournament for the first time, as his Iraq reached the round of 16 before losing to the eventual champions Qatar 1–0.
-Under his management, Iraq also achieved a notable 2–1 win over neighbour Iran in the 2022 World Cup qualifiers, as well as guiding Iraq to the third round of AFC qualifiers, but due to conflict with the federation over unpaid salaries, Katanec departed as coach in July 2021.
+Under his management, Iraq also achieved a notable 2–1 win over neighbour Iran in the 2022 World Cup qualifiers, as well as guiding Iraq to the final of the WAFF Championship and to the third round of World Cup qualifiers, but due to conflict with the federation over unpaid salaries, Katanec departed as coach in July 2021.

 On 27 August 2021, Katanec was appointed as head coach of Uzbekistan on a four-year contract.
 With Uzbekistan, he reached the quarter-finals of the 2023 AFC Asian Cup, where the team was eliminated on penalties by eventual champions Qatar.
 Katanec resigned as Uzbekistan head coach in January 2025 due to health problems, and announced his retirement from football.